-Life can change for millions of families in an instant: natural disasters can take loved ones and the outbreak of war drives families from their homes.
+Life can change for millions of families in an instant: natural disasters take loved ones and the outbreak of war drives families from their homes.
 When the unthinkable happens, Mercy Corps delivers rapid, lifesaving aid to hard-hit communities.

 All stories about Emergency response

-Haiti: Thursday in Port-au-Prince January 21, 2010
+Haiti: Barely getting by in Port-au-Prince February 2, 2010